Become an ITAC Advisor

 (a) The USTR and the Secretary will make every effort to maintain balanced industry representation on each Committee and among Committees.
 In order to achieve balanced representation, consideration will be given to balance among sectors, product lines, small, medium, and large firms, and geographic areas.
 In addition, the USTR and the Secretary are committed to achieving diversity in the membership of the Committees to the maximum extent practicable consistent with the need for balanced industry representation and expertise.
 The USTR and the Secretary may seek additional nominations as necessary to ensure balanced representation, to meet a need for special representation, or to achieve diversity and demographic balance.
 A U.S. entity may not be represented by more than one member on a Committee, except in rare circumstances to permit adequate representation of a discrete industry subsector or interest.
 In general, a U.S. entity may not be represented on more than three Committees.

-2. a resume, with demonstrated knowledge of international trade as relevant to the work of the committee; and
+- A resume, with demonstrated knowledge of international trade as relevant to the work of the committee;

 Other information should include the activities, products or services of the U.S. entity to be represented, in addition to the following information, as appropriate: